-ClightTSO is a C-like language: imperative, with pointers and pointer arithmetic, and with storage that is dynamically allocated and freed, but not subject to garbage collection (GC)2.
+ClightTSO is a C-like language: imperative, with pointers and pointer arithmetic, and with storage that is dynamically allocated and freed, but not subject to garbage collection $(GC)^1$.
 We choose this level of abstraction for several reasons.
-First, it is what is typically used for concurrent systems programming, e.g. in OS kernels (where garbage collection may be infeasible), and many concurrent algorithms are expressed in C-like pseudocode.
-Second, it is an attractive starting point for research in relaxed-memory programming language semantics and compilation because C source-level shared-memory accesses will often map 1:1 onto target accesses.
-Last but not least, the work of Leroy et al. on CompCert gives us a verified compiler for sequential programs, so by using that as a starting point we can focus on the issues involved in relaxed-memory concurrency.
+First, it is what is typically used for concurrent systems programming, e.g. in OS kernels (where garbage collection may be infeasible), and many concurrent algorithms are expressed in Clike pseudocode.
+Second, it is an attractive starting point for research in relaxedmemory programming language semantics and compilation because C source-level shared-memory accesses will often map 1:1 onto target accesses, without the complexity and cost of accesses required for GC.
+Last but not least, the work of Leroy et al. on CompCert gives us a verifying compiler for sequential programs, so by using that as a starting point we can focus on the issues involved in relaxed-memory concurrency.